How to Book a Mover

 Week 3: The Final Countdown

-Pack the everyday fragile items, like dishes and glassware, last, since you'll use these up until moving day.
+Pack the everyday items, like dishes and glassware, last, since you'll use these up until moving day.

 Double-check everything is packed securely, labeled correctly, and ready for transport.